rust-lang/mdBook/README.md

 ## Contributions

 Contributions are highly appreciated and encouraged!
 Don't hesitate to participate to discussions in the issues, propose new features and ask for help.

+If you are not very confident with Rust, **I will be glad to mentor as best as I can if you decide to tackle an issue or new feature.**

 People who are not familiar with the code can look at [issues that are tagged **easy**](https://github.com/azerupi/mdBook/labels/Easy).
 A lot of issues are also related to web development, so people that are not comfortable with Rust can also participate! :wink: